“Why is project management important?”

 documentation’s sake.
 But continuous project oversight ensures that a project is tracking

-properly against the original plan, and is critical to ensuring that a project stays on track.
+properly against the original plan, and is critical to ensuring that a project stays on track. - The earlier you’re able to spot project deviation, the easier it is to course correct.
+When

 proper oversight and project reporting is in place, it makes it easy to see when a project is